MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/troubleshoot-memory-grant-issues.md

 ## Summary of ways to deal with Large memory grants:

 - Rewrite queries
 - Find appropriate indexes for the query(s) identified.
-Indexes may reduce the large number of rows processed, thus change the JOIN algorithms, and reduces the size of grants or completely eliminate it.
-For assistance and creating the right indexes, see [Database Engine Tuning Advisor](/sql/relational-databases/performance/database-engine-tuning-advisor) and [Tune nonclustered indexes with missing index suggestions](/sql/relational-databases/indexes/tune-nonclustered-missing-index-suggestions)
+Indexes may reduce the large number of rows processed, thus change the JOIN algorithms, and reduces the size of grants or completely eliminate them.
 - Use OPTION (min_grant_percent = XX, max_grant_percent = XX) hint
 - Use Resource Governor
 - SQL Server 2017 and 2019 use Adaptive query processing allowing for Memory Grant feedback mechanism to adjust memory grant size dynamically at run-time.
 This feature may prevent memory grant issues in the first place